 A national religious holiday for Christians and Muslims alike, Eid Al Saydeh is also known as the Feast of the Assumption of the Virgin Mary.
-A period of fasting and mourning, when no weddings or communions take place, starts on August 1 and ends at sundown on the eve of August 14 leading to the feast day on the 15th.
-After which for two weeks every year, celebrations take place across Lebanon.
+A period of fasting and mourning, when no weddings or communions occur, starts on August 1st and ends at sundown on the Eve of August 14, leading to the feast day on the 15th.
+After which, for two weeks every year, celebrations take place across Lebanon.

 Mary is the most sacred female figure among Christians and Muslims alike.
 The religious sites of Maghdoushe and Harissa are visited by both Christians and Muslims, including a high concentration of Iranian tourists.
 Her feast is one for all sects in Lebanon.

-Whatever the belief, this period is marked by a number of activities that promote tourism, such as outdoor exhibitions for local produce, promoting charities and raising proceeds for the poor or simply getting in touch with nature through activities like camping, hiking and site seeing.
-Meanwhile the hospitality sector is at a constant lookout for better and more refreshing ways to help guests enjoy that mid-summer break.
-Be it municipalities, slow food farmers, artisans, scouts or family committees, everyone gets involved.
+Whatever the belief, this period is marked by several activities that promote tourism, such as outdoor exhibitions for local produce, promoting charities and raising proceeds for the poor, or simply getting in touch with nature through activities like camping, hiking, and sightseeing.
+Meanwhile, the hospitality sector is constantly looking for better and more refreshing ways to help guests enjoy that mid-summer break.
+Whether it is municipalities, slow food farmers, artisans, scouts, or family committees, everyone gets involved.

 Festivities around the country

-The traditional dish served all over Lebanon to break the fast on the Eve of the 14th is ‘Hreeseh’.
-A broth made from boiled wheat and chunks of lamb/beef bones and cutlets, this dish is a healthy nutritious meal symbolic of the basic essentials of life; wheat, water, and some meat to flavor a broth.
-Today, every cook adds his/her own perfecting ingredient to make this dish not just a must-have during the feast, but a delicious one as well!
+The traditional dish served all over Lebanon to break the fast on the Eve of the 14th is ‘Hreeseh.’
+A broth made from boiled wheat and chunks of lamb/beef bones and cutlets, this dish is a healthy, nutritious meal symbolic of the basic essentials of life; wheat, water, and some meat to flavor a broth.
+Today, every cook adds their perfecting ingredient to make this dish a must-have during the feast and a delicious one!

 Anfeh is a town lying on the coast of Al-Koura district in North Lebanon located 65 Km from Beirut.
 The Crusaders built Our Lady of Al-Natour Monastery, on the Cape of Al-Natour, over Byzantine ruins, at Raas Al-Natour, an area that lies opposite to the Anfeh Peninsula.
 People from the entire region visit this historic monastery during this feast.
-The Our Lady of the Wind Church is another site built during the Byzantine era and located on the Northern coast of the peninsula.
-The town’s importance stems back to this church, which is considered by many historians, to be the oldest church in the Middle East.
-Decorated with frescos that are so faded that they can only be viewed when the wall is wetted with clean water.
-The church is located in the midst of now endangered salt marches.
+The Our Lady of the Wind Church is another site built during the Byzantine era and located on the peninsula’s northern coast.
+The town’s importance stems back to this church, which many historians consider to be the oldest church in the Middle East—decorated with frescos that are so faded that they can only be viewed when the wall is wetted with clean water.
+The church is located amid now endangered salt marches.

 Bhamdoun is also famous for its festivities around the Saydeh Church located in the main village square better known as “Sahat Eddayaa”.
-Because Bhamdoun is close to Beirut it is the summer second home to many Beirutis, each household triples in number on this day and the streets are filled with people from all over.
+Because Bhamdoun is close to Beirut it is the summer second home to many Beirutis, each household triples in number on this day, and the streets are filled with people from all over.
 A night mass is held while Hreseeh is prepared right under the terrace of the church.
-Another unique feature of Bhamdoun in the famous local ‘tamrieyh’, a crunchy square pastry made only in very special occasions!
+Another unique feature of Bhamdoun is the famous local ‘tamrieyh’, a crunchy square pastry made only on exceptional occasions!

-Deir el Qamar, situated in the Chouf region, is a much frequented destination by tourists looking for a dry cool atmosphere within a convenient half-hour drive from Beirut.
+Deir el Qamar, situated in the Chouf region, is a much-frequented destination for tourists looking for a dry, cool atmosphere within a convenient half-hour drive from Beirut.
 The population of the Chouf, cooperate on creating an experience that exposes people to the region’s staple traditional crafts, foods, tapestries, flavors, and homemade delicatessens like jams, syrups, orange blossom water, olive oil, and most importantly, the dish that is served all over Lebanon in parallel with this holiday: Hreeseh.